decentralizedintelligencenetwork/.github/profile/README.md

   Unlock new opportunities for AI development by leveraging decentralized data stores.

 - 🤖 **Blockchain & AI**
-  Securely train AI models sharing only model updates while protecting data locally.
+  Securely train AI models using blockchain to share model updates while protecting data and encouraging innovation.

 - 💰 **Direct Rewards**
   Earn cryptographic rewards for AI training, eliminating intermediaries and ensuring fair compensation for contributions.